 - 1. Perform prerequisite tasks.
-For instructions, see Before you begin. - 2.
+For instructions, see "Before you begin" on page 93. - 2.
 If applicable, remove the system unit door or expansion unit door or open the rack front door.

 Proceed to the procedure for removing the disk drive or solid-state drive by using the iprconfig command.